Thursday, 3 October 2024

 171 THAILAND

-(1) The South Coast and Beyond – 2024
+The South Coast and Beyond – 2024

-305 km - 4 Days
+305 Km - 4 Days

 July 10 - Pattaya – Rayong – 62 km

 Reaching Rayong, I decided it was time to call it a day, mainly because the Richy Grant guesthouse is cheap as chips and provides washing machines and filtered water.
 Plus, there's a night market nearby!
 Before heading to the market, I should have grabbed a small bite to eat, as I returned with enough food to feed an army.
-The rest of the evening was spent reorganising my panniers while eating through the mountain of purchased food.
+The rest of the evening was spent reorganising my panniers while eating through my mountain of food.

 11 July – Rayong – Roadside guest cottage – 85 km

-The previous night, the sky put on a dramatic show with heavy rain, thunder, and lightning.
-As the morning arrived, a drizzle persisted, giving me the perfect excuse to organise my belongings at leisure.
-Finally, when the rain subsided, I set out.
-However, after a mere 5 km, the rain returned, forcing me to seek refuge at a petrol station with an Amazon CafĂ©.
-The day, however, took a turn for the better, offering ideal cycling conditions with a gentle ocean breeze and a thin cloud cover, a complete contrast to the earlier deluge.
 My progress was slow as I made adjustments every few kilometres – first, it was my watch, then the chain, and later, the tyres.
 I also took advantage of the conditions and frequently stopped to snap a few pics.
 It's always such a pleasure to cycle the South Coast.
-Around 5 o'clock, I stumbled upon charming roadside cottages with nearby shops and restaurants and thought it the perfect spot to spend the night.
+Around five o'clock, I stumbled upon charming roadside cottages with nearby shops and restaurants and thought it the perfect spot to spend the night.

 12-13 July – Roadside cottage – Chanthaburi – 75 km

-I woke up surprisingly early, made some coffee, and sat listening to the many birds as it was only 6 o'clock.
-Later, I packed up my things, said goodbye to the owner, and continued my bike ride along the coast.
-It was a rather overcast day, but cycling the scenic route along the coast is always a privilege.
-Along the way, I stopped at a few viewpoints to enjoy views, which no doubt came with a bit of a climb.
-With 20 kilometres left to go to Chanthaburi, I turned inland and passed by emerald-green rice fields, which made the ornate Buddhist temples in the area even more striking.
 When I arrived in Chanthaburi, I went straight to the old waterfront community and checked into Laluna River House.
 It's affordable at 420 THB per room and offers a lovely river view.
 Since I arrived early, I spent the rest of the day eating.
 The following day, I spent a super lazy day in Chanthaburi, not doing much except walking around the supermarket and investigating the old town.

 The durian, also known as the "king of fruit" in Asia, remains, at least to me, one of the strangest fruits.
 Although native to Borneo and Sumatra, it is grown all over Southeast Asia.
-It is enormous, mostly 30 cm x 15 cm, and, as can be expected from such a large and heavy fruit, it grows on large branches and directly on the trunk.
+It is enormous, mostly 30 cm x 15 cm, and, as can be expected from such a large and heavy fruit, it grows on large branches directly on the trunk.
 It has a tough, spiky rind, which is nearly impossible to open unless you know what you are doing.
 It also comes with an overpowering (unpleasant?) odour.
 Despite this, it hides a soft, creamy flesh - a pricey delicacy in Thailand.
 I've never bought any as they are expensive, but I love durian-flavoured ice cream.
 The smell is so strong that most hotels and guesthouses don’t allow durian.

 14 July - Chantaburi – Bo Rai Resort – 83 km

-I also heard from my dear friend, Anil, that he was in Pattaya.
-Since I had never managed to catch up with them when in India and had promised to meet them in Pattaya, I hurriedly organised a ride back to Pattaya the following morning.
+I also heard from my dear friend, Anil that he was in Pattaya.
+Since I had never managed to catch up with them when in India, and had promised to meet them in Pattaya, I hurriedly organised a ride back to Pattaya the following morning.

 15 July – Bo Rai – Pattaya

-And just like that, I was back in Pattaya.
+And, just like that, I was back in Pattaya.
 Seeing Anil and his friends was lovely, and we spent an evening socialising at the Beer Garden in Pattaya.

-Seeing Dawn was arriving in four days, I decided to stay put.
+As Dawn was arriving in four days, I decided to stay put.

 19 July – 18 August